AnaisServais/Gaze-aversion-Memory-retrieval/README.md

 # Gaze aversion during autobiographical memory retrieval

 This repository contains code to reproduce analyses from the paper *Why do you look away while trying to remember your last birthday party?
-Gaze aversion is a marker of the attentional switch to autobiographical memory*.
+Gaze aversion as a marker of the attentional switch to autobiographical memory*.

 ## Data
 The raw data and preprocessed data for 32 participants (behavioural and eye-tracking data) are available at [OSF](https://osf.io/pbvmq/).